-Our opinion on the financial statements does not cover the Other Information and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the Other Information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.

 In connection with our audit of the financial statements, our responsibility is to read the Other Information and, in doing so, consider whether the Other Information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
 If, based on the work we have performed, we conclude that there is a material misstatement of this Other Information, we are required to report that fact.
 We have nothing to report in this regard, with the exception of the information provided below.